Krys333/BlogCodebase/content/posts/2023-04-10-iac-through-anecdote.md

 Having read around the subject, I was hard-pressed to find any significant drawbacks of the approach.
 The only one I am willing to give some credit is the "Learning Curve" argument.
 Where there exists a curve associated with mastering the tools and languages used for IaC, such as CloudFormation or the aforementioned Terraform.

 Saying that we are all in business of engineering.
 With a sink or swim approach to learning embedded in this field, I am confident anyone reading this post is not bothered by learning.
 So with that positive note I will draw to a close.
-Remember to read up on ({{< ref "/blog/2023-05-09-get-started-with-terraform.md" >}} "Get started with Terraform") for a practical view of IaC.
+Remember to read up on [Get started with Terraform](/blog/2023-05-09-get-started-with-terraform.md) for a practical view of IaC.

 Happy Terraforming!